Climate change: Future global temperatures

-Attribution of recent temperature rise
+Causes of recent global temperature rise

-The climate system experiences various cycles on its own which can last for years (such as the El Niño–Southern Oscillation (ENSO)), decades or even centuries.
-Other changes are caused by an imbalance of energy that is "external" to the climate system, but not always external to the Earth.
-Examples of external forcings include changes in the concentrations of greenhouse gases, solar luminosity, volcanic eruptions, and variations in the Earth's orbit around the Sun.
+The climate system experiences various cycles on its own which can last for years, decades or even centuries.
+For example, El Niño events cause short-term spikes in surface temperature while La Niña events cause short term cooling.
+Their relative frequency can affect global temperature trends on a decadal timescale.
+Other changes are caused by an imbalance of energy from external forcings.
+Examples of these include changes in the concentrations of greenhouse gases, solar luminosity, volcanic eruptions, and variations in the Earth's orbit around the Sun.